Staures92/SLR_documents/README.md

 - RQ1: What are the main application areas and sustainability dimensions most commonly modeled in sustainable finance using ABM, and how are these distributed across the EU taxonomy categories?
 - RQ2: What modeling approaches do these ABM studies employ (agent designs, interaction mechanisms, and validation methods)?
-- RQ3: What are the current limitations and the most promising avenues for future ABM research in sustainable finance?
+- RQ3: What are the current limitations and research gaps in ABM research for sustainable finance?

 ## Review Methodology